Rengo-Labs/CasperLabs-ERC777/erc777/README.md

 ## DEPLOYMENT
 First of all, you must build the **target** package to be able to deploy the contract:

-For install this contract you need to deploy the contract using this parameter:
+For installation of this contract, you need to deploy the contract using hese parameters:
 - **name**
 - **symbol**
 - **total_supply**